yuri-gerasimov-stenn/jsreport-fop-xsl-pdf/README.md

         outType: '...'}
 }
 ```

 Set xsl template in content or create it as template and use by name/id

 Set xml data in the data field

 Optional:

 Set FileName in outName and FileType in outType(FileType - is a available type for Fop which are used)

 It is possible to use fop.xconf.
-It should be added in the root directory.
+It should be added to the root directory.